Google Image Ads

-Also, the image ads are geared specifically for mobile shoppers.
-As Google stated, mobile shopping searches increase 30% over the past year.
+Also, image ads are geared specifically for mobile shoppers.
+As Google stated, mobile shopping searches increased 30% over the past year.
 This new ad product is a direct attempt to garner some of that traffic.

 Why Google Image Ads Matter?

-Google and Amazon right now are fighting for dominance over mobile shopping useful reference.
+Google and Amazon right now are fighting for dominance over mobile shopping.
 Right now a little over 44% of retail buyers go straight to Amazon to find their products.
 34% use Google Images to find their products, while the remaining 22% go straight to retail stores.

 Google is looking to compete for mobile shopping searches in an attempt to take some of that business away from Amazon for the holiday season.